 - Be aware of important dates.

-- Meet with a Learning Adviser in the Learning and Teaching Unit.
+- Meet with a Language and Learning Adviser in the Learning and Teaching Unit.

 - Balance your life.
 This may mean balancing study, work and family responsibilities.
 You may also want to balance in some fun time.

 - Improve your time/workload management skills.